Suunto Traverse Review

-Similar to the other Suunto watches in this review, the altimeter and barometer are tied together.
-There are three alti-baro profiles you can choose from that include automatic, altimeter, and barometer.
+Similar to other Suunto watches, the altimeter and barometer are tied together.
+There are three altimeter-barometer profiles you can choose from that include automatic, altimeter, and barometer.
 If the automatic profile is selected, it can flip between the barometer and altimeter profile based on your motion.
-If you're moving uphill or down, it will go to altimeter.
+If you're moving uphill or down, it will go to altimeter mode.
 If you aren't moving, it will switch to the barometric pressure graph.
-The FusedAlti is a handy dandy feature that calibrates using both sea pressure and GPS function.
-In addition, the barometric graph plots points to show either a rise or fall in barometric pressure.
-This can help determine weather patterns and show whether or not a storm is moving in and out of the area.

-The profiles generated for the altimeter and barometer are the same as the Suunto Ambit3 Peak.
-Both of these graphs are much better than the Suunto Core Alu and the Casio PRW-6000Y.
-However, they don't compare to the Garmin Fenix 5, which integrates color and a moving data point on the graph.
+The profiles generated for the altimeter and barometer don't compare to the Garmin Fenix 5x Plus Sapphire, which includes crisp, clear color graphs.
 In addition, this watch comes with a storm alert that will go off when there is a drop of 2 hPa (0.59 inHg) over three hours.
-In our experience the alarm does work, but it's not always accurate at predicting whether or not there is in fact a storm on the way.
+In our experience the alarm does work, but it's not always accurate at predicting whether or not there is, in fact, a storm on the way.

-Another feature we really liked was the data log and the trip summary.
+Another feature we like is the data log and the trip summary.
 It shows total ascent and descent, and also shows the speed at which you are ascending or descending if the GPS is turned on.
-When looking back at past logged events, it doesn't contain nearly the amount of data that you'd find with the Suunto Ambit3 Peak.
+When looking back at past logged events, it doesn't contain nearly the amount of data that you find with the Suunto Ambit3 Peak.
 However, we did like that it showed a summary profile of the altitude gain and loss.
-This is actually a feature that the Suunto Ambit3 Peak did not have.

 The digital compass is tilt-compensated and provides you with a cardinal direction and reference to true north.
 Like other watches tested, you can manually calibrate the declination, and it also features a nifty bearing lock.
-All of the features are similar to other GPS watches and the Suunto Core.
+All of the features are similar to other GPS watches.

 Like all altimeter watches, the Traverse also features classic timekeeping functions.
 It has a countdown timer, stopwatch, one daily alarm, GPS time, and daylight savings time options.
 If you're in the market for a watch that has more alarms, check out the Casio options.

 Of all the GPS watches tested, this has the fewest number of features.
-Though this watch is engineered to be a fitness tracker, it has some other handy navigational features as well — not as many as either the Suunto Ambit3 Peak or the Garmin Fenix 5, but enough to keep you up to date on fitness tracking.
+Though this watch is engineered to be a fitness tracker, it has some other handy navigational features as well — enough to keep you up to date on fitness tracking.
 In addition, like other GPS watches, it features both GPS and GLONASS networks for a better signal and accuracy.

 Comfort and Fit